sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 ## Configure a new identity provider and client in Flex Console

-With this proxy implementation, **your FTW works as the identity provider towards Flex.** Flex uses your FTW to validate the ID token that wraps the LinkedIn login information.
+With this proxy implementation, **your Sharetribe Web Template works as the identity provider towards Flex.** Flex uses your template application to validate the ID token that wraps the LinkedIn login information.
 To enable logins in Flex using the OIDC proxy, a corresponding identity provider and identity provider client need to be configured for your marketplace in Flex Console.
-See the
-[OpenID Connect how-to guide](/how-to/enable-open-id-connect-login/) for information on how to add a new identity provider for your marketplace.
+See the [OpenID Connect how-to guide](/how-to/enable-open-id-connect-login/) for information on how to add a new identity provider for your marketplace.

-Here's some guidance for configuring your FTW as a new identity provider and a client to be used as a proxy for LinkedIn.
+Here's some guidance for configuring your template application as a new identity provider and a client to be used as a proxy for LinkedIn.

 ### Identity provider name and ID